Media-Ed-Online/intro-web-dev-2018aut/_docs/topic-05/02-iframes/page-06.md

 ## How-To:
 To embed an external site to your page, simply build the `<iframe>` element, and include the site's absolute URL.

 <span class="label label-danger">Important</span> For a variety of reasons, not all sites will work in an iframe.
 Including a hyperlink to the site below the iframe is a good idea.
-You can test a site using an [iframe checker](http://www.tinywebgallery.com/blog/advanced-iframe/free-iframe-checker).
+You can test a site using an <a href="http://www.tinywebgallery.com/blog/advanced-iframe/free-iframe-checker" target="_blank">iframe checker</a>.